The Necessity of Seeking the Saints’ Rest - Richard Baxter

 O blessed rest, how unworthily are you neglected!
 O glorious kingdom, how undervalued you are!
 We can never do too much with heaven in mind.
 No one can obey or serve God too much.
 We may easily do too much for the world, but we cannot for God.

 The wisdom of God has ordered us to be diligent in seeking heaven.
-The best of CHRISTIANS, AT DEATH, lament their negligence.
+The best of Christians, at death, lament their negligence.
 When people complain that we are too strict on this point, whom do they accuse, God or us?
 Who knows the way to heaven better than the God of heaven?
-Strive to enter in at the straight gate” (Luke 13:24).
+Strive to enter in at the strait gate” (Luke 13:24).
 “Whatever your hand finds to do, do it with your might” (Eccles.
 9:10).
 “Work out your own salvation with fear and trembling” (Phil.
 2:12).
 Give diligence to make your calling and election sure” (2 Pet.
 1:10).

 When Christians come to die, they wish, “O that I had been a thousand times more holy, more heavenly, more faithful in my labors for the Lord.
 The world accuses me for doing too much, but my own conscience accuses me for doing too little.